PrestonFurulie/PrestonFurulie/README.md

 <div align="center">

 > **"In God We Trust 🙏 — Building the future, one project at a time."**
-> © 2025 Preston Furulie • Phoenix, AZ
+> © 2025 Furulie LLC • Phoenix, AZ

 </div>